atomjoy/laravel-change-public/README.md

 ## Laravel application directory

-Only if you can add Laravel files below public_html in your hosting using FollowSymlinks or SymLinksIfOwnerMatch (Na small.pl gdy dodasz envs dir dla domeny w panelu admina).
+Only if you can add Laravel files below public_html in your hosting using FollowSymlinks or SymLinksIfOwnerMatch.

 ```sh
 # Xampp example